-Proposition 2 cannot be tested directly as the distribution of $t^i$ may differ between migrants and non-migrants as a result of endogenous migration responses, and we do not observe what tax rate migrants would have preferred in case of not migrating.
-Nonetheless, Proposition 2 can be used to test whether there is Tiebout sorting with respect to redistributive preferences.
-For simplicity, assume that country 1 redistributes less than country 0.
-If there is no Tiebout sorting with respect to views about fair level of taxation (captured by $t^i$ ), we would expect by part (ii) high-income migrants from country 0 to prefer higher taxes in country 0 than high-income stayers, and low-income migrants to prefer less redistribution than low-income stayers.
-If we find, instead, that high-income migrants from 0 to 1 prefer less redistribution in their country of origin than high-income stayers, this suggests that Tiebout sorting into emigration according to views about fair level of taxation is sufficiently powerful to outweigh the tendency of highincome migrants to support more redistribution when not having to pay for it.
-We summarize these insights as two alternative hypotheses, to be tested against the null hypothesis that the distribution of preferences of high-skilled migrants concerning taxation in the country of origin does not differ from the distribution of preferences among high-skilled non-migrants:
+Part (ii) cannot be tested directly as we do not observe what tax rate migrants would have preferred in case of not migrating.
+Nonetheless, it provides insights to testing whether there is Tiebout sorting with respect to redistributive preferences.
+If there is no Tiebout sorting with respect to redistributive preferences, we would expect high-income migrants from country 0 to prefer higher taxes in country 0 than high-income stayers, and low-income migrants to prefer less redistribution than low-income stayers.
+If country 1 redistributes less than country 0, and high-income migrants from 0 to 1 prefer less redistribution in their country of origin than high-income stayers, this suggests that Tiebout sorting into emigration is sufficiently powerful to outweigh the self-interest mechanism that would push high-income migrants to support more redistribution when not having to pay for it.
+We summarize these insights as two alternative hypotheses, to be tested against the null hypothesis that high-skilled migrants' preference distribution concerning taxation in the country of origin does not differ from the distribution among high-skilled non-migrants:

-Hypothesis 1 (No Tiebout sorting according to fairness preferences): High-income emigrants from a high-tax country to a low-tax country support higher taxes in their country of origin than high-income stayers.
+Hypothesis 1 (No Tiebout sorting according to fairness preferences): High-income emi- grants from a high-tax country to a low-tax country support higher taxes in their country of origin than high-income stayers.